-If you have been abused or neglected at Grove of Evanston, The, read about your rights below, and then contact Agruss Law Firm, LLC, for a free case evaluation.
+If you have been abused or neglected at Grove of Evanston, The, read about your rights below, and then contact Mike Agruss Law, for a free case evaluation.

 Helping our clients is about counseling, advocating, and ultimately solving problems.
 With years of experience successfully representing the people, not the powerful, we will take care of everything, so you can focus on healing and getting your life back to normal.

 Grove of Evanston, The is a skilled nursing home in Cook County.
 It participates in Medicare and Medicaid programs and is a for-profit facility.
 Their services generally include rehabilitation, nursing care, and post-surgical care.
 Grove of Evanston, The is located at 500 Asbury Street, Evanston, IL and may be reached through telephone number 847-316-3320.
 The Illinois Nursing Home Care Act and Department of Public Health govern Grove of Evanston, The.